 Who This Card Is Best For

 An ideal user of this card is someone who travels frequently and can use many of the lounge access and travel rewards features of this card.
-When you think about it, it doesn't take that much business or leisure travel to rack up $200 in fees or utilize some airport business lounges to get necessary work done.
+When you think about it, it doesn't take that much business or leisure travel to rack up $200 in fees especially if you frequently use airport lounges.

 Terms and limitations apply.